harry5z/Sanguosha/README.md

 #### Extensibility

-The architecture is built so that new heroes and skills can be added quickly, with minimum edits to existing code.
+The MVC architecture is built so that new heroes and skills can be added quickly, with minimum edits to existing code.
 For example, see the commits for:

 - [Wei Yan](https://github.com/harry5z/Sanguosha/commit/4a68e5f8d622d4c117df2a4581a8a48d4f736bbb), a hero with a passive skill (no player action).
 100 lines.
 - [Huang Zhong](https://github.com/harry5z/Sanguosha/commit/e370a1f679d13b00bb62037a1431e516458f9990), a hero with a passively-triggered skill (player must confirm).
 150 lines.